HOA Homeowners' Rights Task Force

 Transparency of HOA fees assoicated with transfer of real property

-by Rick Y, 9 months ago
+by Rick Y, about 1 year ago

 * With no support from stakeholders including the MLS/Matrix rules and regulations committe, CAR legislative committee, my state Senate and House representatives or local boards, it took 2 years via the Contracts committee to get Section 7. of the Contract to Buy and Sell Real Estate to include the requirement that Sellers provide HOA/CIC documents and ALL fees to Buyers by the Assocation Documents Deadllines.